yxd123/googleplay-api/README.md

     GO Weather EX          com.gau.go.launcherex.gowidget.weatherwidget  GO Launcher EX   0          Gratuit  1           25            6.5MB   4.40    10 000 000+
     Thermomètre (Gratuit)  com.xiaad.android.thermometertrial            Mobiquité        0          Gratuit  1           60            3.6MB   3.78    1 000 000+

+Now, list more and more apps with:

+    $python list.py [category] [subcategory] [nb_results] [offset]
+    @category      use categories.py to get it
+    @subcategory   use before commond to get it
+    @nb_results    numbers of apps you want get
+    @offset        everytime you get

+    $ pythn list.py WEATHER apps_topselling_free 200 20

+    above command will get 20 apps everytime, and get 200 apps finally.

 ### Viewing permissions

 You can use `permissions.py` to see what permissions are required by an app without downloading it: